General Dentistry FAQs

 The dental specialists at East Village Dental Arts have provided answers to frequently asked questions about general dentistry and routine care.
-If you have more questions or would like to schedule an appointment, call our office today!
+If you have more questions or would like to schedule an appointment, call our dental office at (212) 979-6300 today!

 About long does a cleaning typically take?